IN BOOKSTORES JULY 19, 2016

 “Exhilarating, stunning, and deeply moving, La Americana grabs you from its first page and pulls you through its harrowing and heartwarming story of finding love under Cuba’s communist watch.
 A story of loss, love, and longing, La Americana will break your heart and stitch it back together again with its honesty, hope, and humor.”

-Today, most of my time is spent with my husband, Luis, and our three wild and crazy, Spanglish-speaking kids, Ana, Marcos and Luisito.
+Most of my personal time is spent with my Cuban-born husband, Luis, our three Spanglish-speaking kids and a bilingual Weimaraner named Paco.

 Read the full piece here! http://www.bravotv.com/the-daily-dish/luxe-new-way-to-explore-cuba-by-private-jet